Visit a Working Farm Retreat in Coastal Maine

 Wolfe’s Neck campground includes four camping areas: the East Bay campsites (which are private and shaded with 30-amp service and water), the tents-only Middle Bay area, the family-friendly West Bay area with some RV-friendly sites, and the Quiet Cove area with walk-in sites for tent campers.

 Their campground also includes three seaside cabins and a luxurious 16-foot canvas bell tent.
-Each cabin accommodates about six people and is equipped with electricity, heat, running water, lights, and a full kitchen.
-They also come with a microwave, coffee maker, and lobster pots to cook your own Maine lobster.
+Each cabin accommodates about six people.
+Nobody suffers with electricity, heat, running water, lights, and a full kitchen.
+Cabins also include a microwave, coffee maker, and lobster pots to cook your own Maine lobster.

 The canvas tent sleeps about four people comfortably with a memory foam mattress, and two twin size fold-out foam mattresses with sleeping bags.
 The tent is hidden in its own private, wooded campsite in the East Bay area with a distant ocean view.